amirlilg/RevenueReportGenerator/README.md

 # RevenueReportGenerator
-The Repository to calculate and report on the revenue of my personal business using data of SMSes (Bank's Deposit Messages)
+The Repository to calculate and report on the revenue using data from SMSes (Bank's Deposit Messages)